miragecraft/keymason/README.md

 	</k-cap>
 </k-cap>
 ```
-Stepped key are declared by using class name `stepped` and nest two `<k-cap>` elements, defaults to 1.75u base (`--w:1.75`) and 1.25u step (`--step:1.25`).
+Stepped key are declared by using class name `.stepped` and nest two `<k-cap>` elements, defaults to 1.75u base (`--w:1.75`) and 1.25u step (`--step:1.25`).

-Class names `right` and `center` are used to change the alignment of the step top.
-Left is the default, you can add `left` class for consistency sake but it's not necessary.
+Class names `.right` and `.center` are used to change the alignment of the step top.
+Left is the default, you can add `.left` class for consistency sake but it's not necessary.

-You can create a "deep" stepped key using the `deep` class.
+You can create a "deep" stepped key using the `.deep` class.
 ```
 <k-cap class="stepped deep" style="--w:3;--step:2"> <!-- deep stepped key with base size 3u and step size 2u -->
 	<k-cap>